samsung-cnct/kraken/README.md

 ```

 ## Updating your Cluster
-You can update your node pools, node pool counts and instance types with kraken (specifically, the Kubernetes version).
-To do so, please make desired changes in your configuration file, and then run Kraken's cluster update command, as described below, pointing to your configuration file.
+With kraken, you can update all aspects of your node pools including count, Kubernetes version, instance type and more.
+To do so, please make desired changes in your configuration file, and then run kraken's cluster update command, as described below, pointing to your configuration file.

 ### Running kraken update
 You can specify different versions of Kubernetes in each node pool.
 Note: this may affect the compatibility of your cluster's kraken-provided services.
 Specify which node pools you want to update with a comma-separated list of their names.
 This process takes approximately 10 minutes per node.